Ultrasound for Endometriosis: Signs, Symptoms and Diagnostics

 What does endometriosis look like on ultrasound images?

-After your ultrasound scan, a radiologist will review your images, and report on their findings.
+After your scan, a radiologist will review your images, and report on their findings.
 They’ll be looking for potential cysts (endometriomas), abnormal tissue growth (e.g. large clumps of tissue), and other anomalies that could explain your symptoms, even if they are able to rule out endometriosis.

 Once the radiologist has written a report, your consultant or GP can use the findings to decide whether you need a laparoscopy to confirm endometriosis, or to recommend treatments for any diagnosis they can confirm with your results.